danisztls/repack/README.md

 ### API
 ...

+## Development
+Project use Node [standard](https://github.com/standard/standard) to automatically fix code and enforce a style.

 ## See also
 - [jekyll-minifier](https://github.com/Mendeo/jekyll-minifier): pure Liquid, should be slow and experimental but work with GitHub Pages